Azure/dalec/website/docs/quickstart.md

 :::note
-The `syntax` line tells docker the parser to use so it can understand the dalec spec format.
+The `syntax` line tells buildkit which parser to use so it can understand the dalec spec format.
 Essentially, it specifies which *frontend* to use.
 Having `# syntax=ghcr.io/azure/dalec/frontend:latest` is required at the top of the Dalec spec file.
 :::

 ### Targets